 Joint coding of Cb and Cr residuals [JVET-M0305]

 This test measures performance of joint Cb-Cr coding mode proposed in JVET-M0305 [1].
 One bin indicator is signaled in the bitstream to enable the mode.
 In the case the mode is enabled a joint residual signal is coded in the bitstream.
 On the decoder side the joint residual is used for Cb component and a negative version of the residual is applied for Cr.

+Signaling of the mode is expected to follow the syntax and semantics given below: